bokeh/bokeh/sphinx/source/docs/user_guide/styling.rst

 Location
 ~~~~~~~~

-The location of the legend labels is controlled by the ``orientation``
+The location of the legend labels is controlled by the ``location``
 property.
 Valid values for this property are:

 ``"top_right"``